R-iskey/react-mf-task/README.md

-# Picsart Task - Micro Frontends with Nx and React.js
+# Task - Micro Frontends with Nx and React.js

 ### Description
 This project demonstrates the implementation of micro frontends using Nx and React.js.
 It showcases a simple assignment as an example of my skills in React.js and web development.